Digital and multimedia storyteller

 Currently, Logan is a digital content producer at WJZ-TV | CBS Baltimore, where he is part of a team dedicated to breaking big stories quickly and accurately online and on social media.

 Prior to making the shift to digital, he was a multimedia journalist for ABC 6 News (KAAL-TV) in Austin, Minn.
-During his time with ABC 6 News, he covered everything from city council meetings in communities across Minnesota and Iowa to a sitting president's visit and numerous presidential candidates' stops.
+During his time with ABC 6 News, he covered everything from city council meetings in communities across Minnesota and Iowa to a sitting president's visit and multiple presidential candidates' stops.

 Prior to his work with ABC 6 News, he spent nearly a year interning at News 3 Now (WISC-TV), the market-leading CBS affiliate in Madison, Wis.